White Only Online Logo

 A printing of the second edition is in consideration and the interest in ordering will assist in making that decision.
 If interested in purchasing a copy of the second edition, please email the Historical Ministry Leader, Keith Brown.

-Historical Photos of Manchester United Methodist Church
+historical Photos of Manchester United Methodist Church

 Questions?
 Please email the Historical Ministry Leader, Keith Brown.
+For a brief tour of our historic cemetery, see the video below.

 More